Fraggle Rock: Back to the Rock

-Fraggle Rock: Back to the Rock is an American children's musical fantasy comedy puppet television series about interconnected societies of creatures.
-It is a reboot of the original 1983 series Fraggle Rock by Jim Henson.
-The first season was released on Apple TV+ on January 21, 2022.
-It was renewed for a second season which was released on March 29, 2024.
+Fraggle Rock: Back to the Rock is an American children's musical fantasy comedy puppet television series.
+It is a reboot of Jim Henson's series Fraggle Rock (1983–1987).
+The first season was released on Apple TV+ on January 21, 2022, and the second season on March 29, 2024.

-A holiday special titled Night of the Lights Holiday Special was released on November 18, 2022.
-It will be followed by a second holiday special titled The First Snow of Fraggle Rock, which will be released on December 5, 2025.
+A holiday special entitled Night of the Lights was released on November 18, 2022.
+A second special entitled The First Snow of Fraggle Rock was released on December 5, 2025.
+A third special entitled Fraggle Rock: A Holiday Gift will be released on December 4, 2026.

-The first season and holiday special were released on DVD and Blu-ray on November 19, 2024 from Sony Pictures Home Entertainment.
+The first season was released on DVD and Blu-ray on November 19, 2024, by Sony Pictures Home Entertainment.

 Synopsis

-In the house belonging to a woman named Doc and her dog Sprocket, there is a hole that leads into Fraggle Rock.
+In a house belonging to a woman named Doc and her dog Sprocket is a hole that leads into Fraggle Rock.
 The Fraggles, Gobo, Mokey, Wembley, Boober, and Red live their lives within Fraggle Rock while experiencing different adventures along the way as well as interacting with Doozers and avoiding the Gorgs while harvesting radishes.